mattriley/node-module-composer/README-TEMPLATE.md

 This can be especially useful during testing by applying test config.

+## Inversion of Control (IoC)

+Module Composer enables Inversion of Control by externalising _other modules_ as dependencies.

+Well known advantages of Inversion of Control include:
+- The ability to swap implementations at runtime, e.g. repositories that integrate with different database technologies.
+- The ability to stub/mock/fake dependencies for testing purposes.

+Inversion of Control is a big (and sometimes controversial) topic and worth being familiar with.

+I would like to stress that although Module Composer enables Inversion of Control, the primary goal of Module Composer is to encourage intentionality around application architecture.

 ## Advanced example: Agile Avatars

 > Great looking avatars for your agile board and experiment in FRAMEWORK-LESS, vanilla JavaScript.<br/>